lakmalp/template-react-app/src/_core/components/Button/Readme.md

 ### *_animate_*

 When `true`, it renders a spinning loading icon instead of the icon specified in `icon` prop.
-### *_variant_*

-Accent of the button.
-Which can take "primary", "secondary", "danger", "default".
-All these variants have to be defined in the [theme.js](https://github.com/lakmalp/template-react-app/blob/develop/src/_core/theme.js).
-### *_className_*

-Additional css classes to be included in the container of the button.
 ## Default Props

 1. animate: `false`